Economic history of Germany: Peasants and rural life

-Peasants continued to center their lives in the village, where they were members of a corporate body and help manage the community resources and monitor the community life.
+Peasants continued to center their lives in the village, where they were members of a corporate body and helped manage the community resources and monitor the community life.
 Across Germany and especially in the east, they were serfs who were bound permanently to parcels of land.
 In most of Germany, farming was handled by tenant farmers who paid rents and obligatory services to the landlord, who was typically a nobleman.
 Peasant leaders supervised the fields and ditches and grazing rights, maintained public order and morals, and supported a village court which handled minor offenses.
 Within the family, the patriarch made all the decisions, and tried to arrange advantageous marriages for his children.
 Much of the villages' communal life centered around church services and holy days.
 In Prussia, the peasants drew lots to choose conscription required by the army.
 The noblemen handled external relationships and politics for the villages under their control, and were not typically involved in daily activities or decisions.

 The emancipation of the serfs came in 1770–1830, beginning with then Danish Schleswig in 1780.
 Prussia abolished serfdom with the October Edict of 1807, which upgraded the personal legal status of the peasantry and gave them the chance to purchase for cash part of the lands they were working.
 They could also sell the land they already owned.
 The edict applied to all peasants whose holdings were above a certain size, and included both crown lands and noble estates.
 The peasants were freed from the obligation of personal services to the lord and annual dues.
-A bank was set up so that landowner could borrow government money to buy land from peasants (the peasants were not allowed to use it to borrow money to buy land until 1850).
-The result was that the large landowners obtained larger estates, and many peasant became landless tenants, or moved to the cities or to America.
+A bank was set up so that a landowner could borrow government money to buy land from peasants (the peasants were not allowed to use it to borrow money to buy land until 1850).
+The result was that the large landowners obtained larger estates, and many peasants became landless tenants, or moved to the cities or to America.
 The other German states imitated Prussia after 1815.
 In sharp contrast to the violence that characterized land reform in the French Revolution, Germany handled it peacefully.
 In Schleswig the peasants, who had been influenced by the Enlightenment, played an active role; elsewhere they were largely passive.
 Indeed, for most peasants, customs and traditions continued largely unchanged, including the old habits of deference to the nobles whose legal authority remained quite strong over the villagers.
 Although the peasants were no longer tied to the same land like serfs had been, the old paternalistic relationship in East Prussia lasted into the 20th century.